knpuniversity/gulp/knpu/minify-only-production.md

 ## Reading the --production Flag

-First, this will let us figure out if the `--production` flag is passed.
+We can use `util` to figure out if the `--production` flag is passed.
 Run `console.log(util.env.production)`:

 [[[ code('759a1d69aa') ]]]